ECMA-262-3 in detail. Chapter 5. Functions.

 })();

 Activation objects do not have prototypes.
-With the same start conditions, it is possible to see this behavior on the example with inner function.
-If to define a local variable “x” and to declare inner function (FD or anonymous FE) and then to reference “x” from the inner function, this variable is resolved in the parent function context (i.e. there, where it should be and is), instead of in Object.prototype:
+With the same start conditions, it is possible to see the same behavior in the example with inner function.
+If we were to define a local variable x and declare inner function (FD or anonymous FE) and then to reference x from the inner function, this variable would be resolved normally in the parent function context (i.e. there, where it should be and is), instead of in Object.prototype:

 Object.prototype.x = 10;